 MONDAY FEB 11TH IS NOMANATIONS AND ELECTION FOR THE COMING YEAR OF YOUR NITTANY LEATHERNECK LEADERSHIP - COME OUT AND SUPPORT THE LEAGUE

 The Nittany Leathernecks Detachment (DET 302) - serving in Centre County, Pennsylvania.
 Det 302 was established October, 1974.
 The Detachment consists of U.S. Marines and FMF Corpsman active or honorably discharged.
 The Det's motto is: "Valiant service is not limited to combat."

-The origin of the name "Mount Nittany" is obscure, the most commonly accepted explanation being that it is derived of Native American words (loosely pronounced as "neet-a-nee") meaning either "single mountain" or a protective barrier against the elements.
+The Nittany Lion is the mascot of the Pennsylvania State University in State College, Pennsylvania and its athletic teams.
+It refers to the mountain lions that once roamed nearby the school, and to Mount Nittany, a local landmark.The origin of the name "Mount Nittany" is obscure, the most commonly accepted explanation being that it is derived of Native American words (loosely pronounced as "neet-a-nee") meaning either "single mountain" or a protective barrier against the elements.